valkidy/Firefly/README.md

 ParticleVariantData-->|Used to calculate particle size and lifetime|GeometryStage GeometryStage-->Output
 ```
-I also implemented a cpu version in order to correct the calculation of particle motion.
-To mix particle velocity
+At the beginning, I implemented a cpu version in order to modify the calculation of particle motion easily.
+Through mixing particle velocity
-and inverse direction of the particle with the time direction, we can easily control the forward/reverse motion effects.
+and inverse direction of the particle with the time direction, I can easily control the forward/reverse motion effects.

 ![Forward](Docs/forward.gif "Forward")
 ![Reverse](Docs/reverse.gif "Reverse")

-The cpu version is very slow when applying source mesh with huge vertives.
-After I move those works into gpu, then we
+But the cpu version is very slow when applying source mesh with large vertices, so I moved the calculations to Job System to improve the
-can apply on the huge mesh with better performance as well :-)
+performance.

+For rendering butterfly particles, I use Gpu Instancing then I can only modify vertex buffer through ComputeBuffer without submitting modified
+mesh every frame.
+That also benefits when it needs to modify or validate the calculation of logic.

+But the fastest way is that we put all the calculations into gpu if readback isn't necessary :-)

 ![Reverse](Docs/geometry-shader-impl.gif "Implement with geometry shader")